rack/rack/SECURITY_POLICY.md

 ## Reporting a bug

-All security bugs in Rack should be reported to the core team through our private mailing list <https://groups.google.com/group/rack-core> or rack-core@googlegroups.com.
+All security bugs in Rack should be reported to the core team through our private mailing list [rack-core@googlegroups.com](https://groups.google.com/group/rack-core).
 Your report will be acknowledged within 24 hours, and you’ll receive a more detailed response to your email within 48 hours indicating the next steps in handling your report.

 After the initial reply to your report the security team will endeavor to keep you informed of the progress being made towards a fix and full announcement.
 These updates will be sent at least every five days, in reality this is more likely to be every 24-48 hours.